 I am a sole trader, registered with HMRC, operating under my own name Sara-Jayne Donaldson / Northern Editorial.
-I am based in the far north of Scotland and offer editorial and copywriting services to clients worldwide.
+I am based in the far north of Scotland and offer editorial, copyediting and copywriting services to clients worldwide.

 I collect certain data from clients to allow for the smooth running of my business.
 This includes name, address, email address, telephone number and project details.